aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 -   Do not change the replication configuration of the source database manually.
 Don't modify `binlog_format` or reduce `max_connections`.
--   Do not make database changes that could disrupt or prevent the connection between the source database and the target database.
+-   Do not make database changes that can disrupt or prevent the connection between the source database and the target database.
 Do not change the source database's listen address and do not modify or enable firewalls on the databases.